I. America the Beautiful

 Osama bin Laden will soon be forgotten, but the kind of political violence we call terrorism will remain very much with us in the 30-50 years to come.
 Terrorism is to be sure a very ineffective way to change the world.
 It is counterproductive and leads to counterforce, which can often wipe out the immediate set of actors.
 But it will nonetheless continue to occur.
 An America that continues to relate to the world by a unilateral assertion that it represents civilization, whether it does so in the form of isolationist withdrawal or in that of active interventionism, cannot live in peace with the world, and therefore will not live in peace with itself.
 What we do to the world, we do to ourselves.
 Can the land of liberty and privilege, even amidst its decline, learn to be a land that treats everyone everywhere as equals?
 And can we deal as equal to equal in the world-system if we do not deal as equal to equal within our own frontiers?

 What shall we choose to do now?
 I can have my preferences but I cannot, you cannot, predict what we shall do.
 Indeed, it is our good fortune that we cannot be certain of any of these projected futures.
 That reserves for us moral choice.
-That reserves for us the possible that is richer than the real.
+That reserves for us the possibility that is richer than the real.
 That reserves for us unpredictable novelty.
 We have entered a terrible era, an era of conflicts and evils we find it difficult to imagine but, sadly, one to which we can rapidly become accustomed.
 It is easy to allow our sensitivities to be hardened in the struggle to survive.
 It is far harder to save our cowboy souls.
 But at the end of the process lies the possibility, which is far from the certainty, of a more substantively rational world, of a more egalitarian world, of a more democratic world—of a universality that results from giving and receiving, a universality that is the opposite of globalization.

 The last metaphor that is attached to the Twin Towers is that these structures were, are, and will be a choice.
 We chose to build them.
 We are deciding whether or not to rebuild them.
 The factors that enter into these choices were and are and will be very, very many.
 We are rebuilding America.
 The world is rebuilding the world.
 The factors that enter into these choices are and will be very, very many.
 Can we maintain our moral bearing amidst the uncertainty that the world we have made heretofore is only one of thousands of alternative worlds we might have created, and the world that we shall be making in the 30-50 years to come may or may not be better, may or may not reduce the contradiction between our ideals and our privileges?
 In-sha ‘a-llah.